ESG Questionnaire Response - Ninety One

 As a global business, we welcome the development of stewardship codes across the world.
 We believe that these codes are key to enhancing the long-term success of companies, through a better quality of engagement and improved transparency in regional markets.
 We are currently an endorser/signatory to the following codes:

-• Code for Responsible Investment in SA (CRISA)
+鈥 Code for Responsible Investment in South Africa (CRISA II)

 3.c.
 Indicate any other international standards, industry guidelines, reporting frameworks, or initiatives that guide your responsible investing practices.

-We seek to contribute meaningfully to the conversation on sustainability and to encourage a deeper focus on sustainability-related issues in all of the jurisdictions where we invest.
-We may collaborate with other investors as part of an engagement strategy if it can contribute to achieving our engagement objectives.
-Our membership of regional and global organizations facilitates this.
+We seek to contribute meaningfully to the conversation on sustainability and to encourage a deeper focus on sustainability-related issues in all of the jurisdictions where we invest, always to the benefit of our clients and their long-term investment outcomes.
+We may collaborate with other investors as part of an engagement strategy if it can contribute to achieving our engagement objectives and can help address the relevant risks.
+Our membership of regional and global organisations facilitates this.

 The table below details our firmwide collaborative partnerships and our role: